 Great job!
 You've finished the 'Keep confectionary and unhealthy snacks out of sight' bite for Vic Kids Eat Well.
-Make sure to share the good news with the facility, and plan how you will continue your great work in the other action areas of Vic Kids Eat Well.
+You're also one step closer to meeting the Healthy Choices guidelines.
+Make sure to share the good news with the facility and plan how you will continue your great work in the other action areas of Vic Kids Eat Well.